-a.
-Instant replay would be triggered automatically in the following situations: (1) A field goal made with no time remaining on the clock (0:00) at the end of the fourth period or any overtime period that, if scored, would affect or potentially could affect, the outcome of the game.

-(2) A field goal made with no time remaining on the clock (0:00) at the end of the first, second and third periods.
-(3) A foul called with no time remaining on the clock (0:00) at the end of the fourth period or any overtime period, provided that it could affect the outcome of the game.

-(4) A foul called with no time remaining on the clock (0:00) at the end of the first, second or third periods. b.
+- a.
+Instant replay would be triggered automatically in the following situations: - (1) A field goal made with no time remaining on the clock (0:00) at the end of the fourth period or any overtime period that, if scored, would affect or potentially could affect, the outcome of the game. - (2) A field goal made with no time remaining on the clock (0:00) at the end of the first, second and third periods. - (3) A foul called with no time remaining on the clock (0:00) at the end of the fourth period or any overtime period, provided that it could affect the outcome of the game. - (4) A foul called with no time remaining on the clock (0:00) at the end of the first, second or third periods. - (5) A flagrant foul/penalty 2 is called at any time during a game. - (6) A Player Altercation occurs.
+(For purposes of this instant replay rule only, a Player Altercation shall mean a situation in which (i) two or more players are engaged in (a) a fight or (b) a hostile physical interaction that is not part of normal basketball play and that does not immediately resolve by itself or with the intervention of game officials or players, or (ii) one player commits a hostile act against another player that results in the offending player being ejected from the game-for example, when a player intentionally or recklessly harms or attempts to harm another player through the use of a punch, elbow, kick or blow to the head.)

+b.
 Instant replay would NOT be used to check a successful basket in 1 and 2 above if the throw-in, free throw attempt or jump ball started with .2 or .1 on the game clock.
 The officials will judge the legality of the basket in these situations based on the guidelines as set forth in Comments on the Rules L.